-A cannabinoid produced in trichomes of the cannabis plant.
-When derived from the plant and consumed, phytocannabinoids interact with our body’s receptors to produce numerous psychotropic and therapeutic effects.
-Both plants and animals produce their own cannabinoids, those produced inside the mammalian body are called endocannabinoids.
+The most simple phytocannabinoid definition is any cannabinoid produced in the trichomes of a cannabis plant.
+When extracted from the plant and consumed, phytocannabinoids interact with our body’s receptors to produce numerous psychotropic and therapeutic effects.
+Both plants and animals produce their own cannabinoids.
+Those produced inside the mammalian body are called endocannabinoids.

 “How many different phytocannabinoids are found in the cannabis plant?”

-“The effects you’re looking for depend on which phytocannabinoids and terpenes are prominent in this strain.”
+“The effects you’ll experience depend on which phytocannabinoids and terpenes are prominent in this strain.”

 More About Phytocannabinoids